 Malcolm.
 Now near enough.

-Your leafy screens throw down
+Your leavy screens throw down

 And show like those you are. -- You, worthy uncle,

 Shall with my cousin your right noble son

 Lead our first battle.
 Worthy Macduff and we

-Shall take upon's what else remains to do,
+Shall take upon us what else remains to do,

 According to our order.

-Siward.
+Seyward.
 Fare you well.

-Do we but find the tyrant's power tonight,

-Let us be beaten if we cannot fight.
+Do we but find the tyrant's power tonight, Let us be beaten if we cannot fight.

 Macduff.
 Make all our trumpets speak -- give them all breath, Those clamorous harbingers of blood and death.
+[Exeunt.
+[Alarums continued.

 Macbeth.
 They have tied me to a stake.
 I cannot fly, But bear-like I must fight the course.
-What is he That was not born of woman?
+What's he That was not born of woman?
 Such a one Am I to fear, or none.